Table of Contents

 6. Binsar Wildlife Sanctuary

-The sanctuary is renowned for its rich birdlife, with over 200 avifauna species, including the colorful Himalayan monal and the rare Koklass pheasant.
+The sanctuary is renowned for its rich birdlife, with over 200 avifauna species, including the colourful Himalayan monal and the rare Koklass pheasant.
 It is also home to leopards, barking deer, and wild boars.
 Binsar Wildlife Sanctuary provides breathtaking views of the snow-capped peaks of the Himalayas and offers trekking trails for visitors to explore its natural beauty.

 7. Govind Pashu Vihar Wildlife Sanctuary